Lynden Pindling

-Sir Lynden Oscar Pindling, KCMG, PC, NH, JP (22 March 1930 – 26 August 2000) was a Bahamian politician who is regarded by some as the "Father of the Nation", having led the Bahamas to majority rule and independence.
+Sir Lynden Oscar Pindling, (22 March 1930 – 26 August 2000) was a Bahamian politician who was the first prime minister of the Bahamas from 1973 to 1992.
+Pindling is regarded by some as the "Father of the Nation", having led the Bahamas to majority rule and independence.

-He served as the first black premier of the Colony of the Bahama Islands from 1967 to 1969 and as Prime Minister of the Bahamas from 1969 to 1992.
+Pindling served as the first black colonial premier of the Bahamas from 1967 to 1969, being the second and final officeholder.
 He was leader of the Progressive Liberal Party (PLP) from 1956 to 1997 when he resigned from public life under scandal.
 Pindling won an unbroken string of general elections until 1992, when the PLP lost to the Free National Movement (FNM) led by Hubert Alexander Ingraham.
 He conceded defeat with the words: "the people of this great little democracy have spoken in a most dignified and eloquent manner and the voice of the people, is the voice of God".

 Early life and family

 Pindling was born on 22 March 1930 to Arnold and Viola (née Bain) Pindling in his grandfather's home in Mason's Addition, Nassau.

 Pindling's father was a native of Jamaica who had immigrated to the Bahamas to join the Royal Bahamas Police Force as a constable.
 His father was also a shopkeeper, occasional farmer, raiser of racehorses and a businessman.
 Pindling's mother hailed from the island of Acklins, which she left as a child.
 Sir Lynden Pindling was their only child.

-As a young boy, Pindling worked for his father's small grocery store which was attached to their home in East Street.He became chief delivery boy using the handlebars of his bike to make drop-offs in neighbouring areas.
+As a young boy, Pindling worked for his father's small grocery store which was attached to their home in East Street.
+He became chief delivery boy using the handlebars of his bike to make drop-offs in neighbouring areas.
 Earlier, this post had belonged to his then neighbour Sidney Poitier.